KimberlyW618/bikesharing/README.md

 ![Images/general_data.png](Images/general_data.png)
 [Images/general_data.png](Images/general_data.png)
 - We are analyzing data from New York City CitiBike data from August 2019.
 This slide shows the total number of rides taken in August with a breakdown of customer types; subscriber, or not, as well as gender.
 We also see a bar graph with when people used the bikes.
-This helps us understand when peak hours happen, in magenta, and when the slowest hours, in blue, occur.
 This helps us understand when peak hours happen, in magenta (during the 8am hour and 4pm-8pm), and when the slowest hours, in blue (from 1am-6am), occur.
 ------------------------------